-Staying motivated means focusing on the benefits.
+Rather than focusing on the negatives, focus on the benefits.
 Even when it’s cold, there are plenty of reasons to get outside.
-Exercising outside lets you benefit from fresh air and Vitamin D, which helps to absorb calcium, maintain bone strength, and strengthen the immune system.
+Exercising outside lets you benefit from fresh air and Vitamin D, which helps with calcium absorption, maintaining bone strength and keeping the immune system strong.

 Exercise can help to beat those winter blues.
 After just 10 minutes of exercise, the brain releases ‘feel-good’ chemicals serotonin and dopamine, which can help reduce anxiety and depression.
 Staying active can also help conditions such as arthritis — a condition whose symptoms can often worsen over winter.

 And of course, there are always the physical factors to consider.
-While it may be cold now, summer – and its accompanying wardrobe – will be here eventually.
-Maintaining a healthy exercise regime over winter means there won’t be that pressure to get back into shape come spring.
+While it may be cold now, summer — and its less baggy wardrobe — will be here in just a few months.
+Maintaining a healthy exercise routine over winter means there won’t be that pressure to get back into shape come spring.

 Having a goal or target is one of the easiest ways to get motivated.
 This could be a beach holiday, or perhaps a wedding or event.
 It could be losing a few kilos, reducing body fat, or fitting into a certain outfit.

 Training for an event is another great motivator, as it gives you something to strive for.
-You could train for a marathon or fun run, or an endurance event, such as Tough Mudder.
+You could train for a marathon, fun run or an endurance event such as Tough Mudder.

 Work towards a big reward for reaching your big target – such as a new outfit or a weekend away – but you can also work towards smaller rewards; little things you can look forward to at the end of each workout.